-Wishing get well soon to your close friends or relatives is a way to show that you are caring for them.
-It's then important for you to know the related vocabulary.
+Wishing "get well soon" to your close friends or relatives is a way to show that you are caring for them.
+That's why it is important for you to know the related vocabulary.

-Now that you've learned how to say get well soon, check on someone and that you know the words and expressions for encouraging a sick person, seize all opportunities to show kindness to people surrounding you, especially in this context of Covid-19.
+Now that you've learned how to say get well soon, to check on someone, and that you know the words and expressions for encouraging a sick person, seize all opportunities to show kindness to people surrounding you, especially in this context of Covid-19.
 Hope we'll all be safe soon.